Conformal prediction beyond exchangeability: Nonexchangeable conformal prediction

-\paragraph{Non-exchangeable split conformal.} For split conformal, the model $\muh$ is pre-fitted on separate data, and does not depend on the data points $(X_i,Y_i)$ of the holdout set---in other words, $\muh$ is trivially a symmetric function of the $(X_i,Y_i)$'s.
-Therefore, no modification is needed, and our prediction interval~\eqref{eqn:def_splitCP_symm} remains unaltered. \paragraph{Non-exchangeable full conformal.} First, for any $y\in\R$ and any $k\in[n+1]$, define
+For split conformal, the model \smash{$\muh$} is pre-fitted on separate data, and does not depend on the data points $(X_i,Y_i)$ of the holdout set---in other words, \smash{$\muh$} is trivially a symmetric function of the $(X_i,Y_i)$ points.
+Thus, no modification is needed, and our prediction interval~\eqref{eqn:def_splitCP_symm} is unaltered.